-This delicious vegan cookie cake is the perfect combination of a moist cookie and a scrumptious, slightly sweet cake that can be dressed up to your liking!
+This delicious vegan cookie is the perfect combination of a moist cookie and a scrumptious, slightly sweet cake that can be topped to your liking!
+Try this protein-packed 30-minute dessert.

-It’s a gluten-free, dairy-free and actually high-protein dessert recipe that’s crowd-pleasing, simple to make and ready to eat in around 30 minutes.
+It’s a gluten-free, dairy-free, and high-protein dessert recipe that’s crowd-pleasing, simple to make and delicious year-round.

 - Soft, chewy & not too sweet